 The Twins also halted a seven-game home losing streak to the Yankees, which included setbacks in the first two tests of this four-game set.

 Brian Duensing (2-2), the last of those five bullpen arms, earned the win with a scoreless top of the 11th.
-Starter Yohan Pino also turned in a strong effort, yielding just a run on three hits over six innings.
+Starter Yohan Pino also turned in a strong effort, yielding just a run on three hits over six innings of work.

 Willingham's homer was the only blemish surrendered by Phelps, who limited the Twins to a run on three hits over seven sharp innings.
 Cervelli finished 2- for-4 with an RBI single in the loss, New York's sixth in its last eight.